Scott-Lancaster/ProjectMacro/README.md

 - Generate insights, such as the average yield curve inversion period before a recession.

 2. Additional Metrics:
-- Integrate more economic indicators, such as unemployment rates, GDP growth, inflation, and consumer sentiment.
+- Integrate many more economic indicators, such as unemployment rates, GDP growth, inflation, and consumer sentiment.

 3. Interactive Website:
 - Deploy the analysis on a website for real-time updates and accessibility.